microsoft/playwright/docs/src/test-api/class-testoptions.md

   - `wsEndpoint` <[string]> A browser websocket endpoint to connect to.
   - `headers` ?<[void]|[Object]<[string], [string]>> Additional HTTP headers to be sent with web socket connect request.
 Optional.
   - `timeout` ?<[int]> Timeout in milliseconds for the connection to be established.
 Optional, defaults to no timeout.
+  - `exposeNetwork` ?<[string]> Option to expose network available on the connecting client to the browser being connected to.
+See [`method: BrowserType.connect`] for more details.

 **Usage**